 Overview: The workplace is no place for an infectious disease.
-Whether it is one of the many flus that develop each year or the common cold, employers should do whatever it takes to keep these contagious germs off the premises.
+Whether it is a infectious pandemic (e.g., coronavirus), the flu that comes around every year or the common cold, employers should do whatever it takes to curb the spread of contagious germs among the workforce.

-The first defense against these infectious diseases is to stop germs before they attack.
-Offering wellness programs, paying for vaccines and encouraging proper employee hygiene (especially hand washing) are ways in which to do this.
+The first line of defense against infectious diseases is to offer wellness programs and vaccines (e.g., flu shot), and encourage proper employee hygiene (especially hand washing).

 Author: Melissa Gonzalez Boyce, JD, Legal Editor